The Child and the Killer

-The Child and the Killer (also known as The Man in the Shadows) is a 1959 British low budget second feature crime film directed by Max Varnel and starring Patricia Driscoll and Robert Arden.
-It was written by Brian Clemens and Eldon Howard and produced by The Danzigers.
+The Child and the Killer (also known as The Man in the Shadows) is a 1959 British low-budget second-feature crime film directed by Max Varnel and starring Patricia Driscoll and Robert Arden.
+It was written by Brian Clemens and Eldon Howard and produced by the Danzigers.

 Plot

-Mather, a US army officer, is on the run after committing murder.
-He invades the home of the widowed Peggy, and orders her son Tommy at gunpoint to guide him through the backwaters of the English countryside to safety.
-But he reckons without Joe, a U.S. army Captain, who is in love with Tommy's mother.
+Mather, a US Army officer, is on the run after committing murder.
+He invades the home of the widowed Peggy and orders her son Tommy at gunpoint to guide him through the backwaters of the English countryside to safety, but he fails to reckon with Joe, a U.S. Army captain, who is in love with Tommy's mother.